 There are five levels of the hierarchy – these are:

 - relative or friend who was a carer

 - relative or friend who was not a carer

 - medical treatment authority, who will best support care recipients who cannot consent themselves.

-From 1 July 2021, approved providers have updated and specific responsibilities under the Aged Care Act 1997 and the Quality of Care Principles 2014 relating to the use of any restrictive practice in residential aged care and short-term restorative care in a residential care setting.
-Under the amended legislation:
+From 1 July 2021, approved providers have had updated and specific responsibilities under the Aged Care Act 1997 and the Quality of Care Principles 2014 relating to the use of any restrictive practice in residential aged care or short-term restorative care in a residential care setting.

 - providers are required to document the alternatives to restrictive practices that have been considered and used, and why they have not been successful.

 - where any restrictive practices are used, the consumer must be regularly monitored for signs of distress or harm, side effects and adverse events, changes in wellbeing, as well as independent functions or ability to undertake activities of daily living.